Artist in Lustrous Materials

 Bookmatched burl is another interest.
 Because of its difficulty, it is not frequently seen, and is seldom done with precision.
 He has developed a technique where accuracy is no longer an issue, and bookmatching can be an active design element, not simply a presentation technique.
 The upper lid of the "Europa" series of Steinway & Sons Art Case pianos uses a bookmatched fan radiating out from the location of the seated pianist, and the underside of the lid emulates the movement of the music up and out of the instrument, again in radiating bookmatched burl.

 His work has been described as "spectacular" by the Minneapolis Star Tribune, and a June, 2006 article describes him as a "Renaissance Man".
 Steinway described his first piano, "Reflections" as "inspired design", and named to his second piano, "Reflections in Cardinalwood" as an "artistic masterpiece" and ended their biography of him with the word "genius".
 They describe him as a "furniture veneer master" for his work on "Europa".
-His work is found in Design Book Eight by Taunton Press (Fine Woodworking), "Original Furniture from te World's Finest Craftsmen".
+"Europa III" is their "Featured Art Case Piano" and a photo and link are found on the Steinway home page.
+His work is found in Design Book Eight by Taunton Press (Fine Woodworking), "Original Furniture from the World's Finest Craftsmen".

 Taking the principles of refractive and reflective luster from wood cells and brushed metals, he developed a method of creating lustrous surfacing on concrete for the first time.
 Concrete Construction Magazine featured his work in a 2007 article after seeing photography of his work on the Sears Centre Stadium in Hoffman Estates, (Chicago), Illinois.